 Your car insurance will usually cover you if you live in one state but drive to work in another.
 Be sure to check with your insurer or agent for specific information regarding your state.

 Can I stay on my parents’ policy if I move to a different state?

 It depends on certain personal factors.
 If you and your parents move to a new state, they’ll have to re-add you to their new policy.
 However, if you move away without them, you will need your own policy.
 This is because insurance goes by where your car is garaged.

 What are regional car insurance providers?

-Regional providers are auto insurance companies that operate in certain areas or regions.
+Regional insurance companies operate in certain areas or regions rather than the entire country.
 It’s unlikely that these insurers will be able to come with you if you move to a new state.

 You should contact your current insurer if you want to switch agents.
 They’ll give you all the info you need about finding a new agent in your new state.
 Alternatively, you can find an independent insurance agent in your area.
 These agents have access to more carriers and can help you shop around.

 What happens if I don’t update my car’s registration in my new state?